stal-ix/ix/docs/IX.md

 This command is used for all realms updating.

-There're a number of commands in IX that are made as standalone scripts and aren't part of the kernel.
-For example, because they are not implemented well enough in general, or their semantics aren't well developed enough.
+There're a number of commands in **IX** that are made as standalone scripts and aren't part of the kernel.
+For example, because they are not implemented well enough in general, or their semantics aren't well developed enough.<br>
 These commands are available through the `ix tool`:

 `ix tool list` - show all available commands.